-- The width of the proposed access track in the SAC has been reduced from 8m (the standard for tracks out with the SAC) to 6m on straight sections and 7m on bends, including a 4m running surface (5m on bends), a 1m drainage channel on one side and 1m safety/crash barrier on the other19.
+- The width of the proposed access track in the SAC has been reduced from 8m (the standard for tracks out with the SAC) to 6m on straight sections and 7m on bends, including a 4m running surface (5m on bends), a 1m drainage channel on one side and 1m safety/crash barrier on the other.
 Together with the proposed routing, the width reduction has meant that the footprint of the access track and construction corridor in the SAC has been reduced by just over 1ha. - In addition, instead of laying the cable for the grid connection in a new trench through the SAC along the access track (requiring an additional allowance in the working corridor for both the trench and thermal conductivity separation distances), a tunnel spur is to be constructed from the access tunnel to the vertical surge shaft (located outside the SAC) to carry the cable underground without causing additional land take within the SAC, reducing the footprint of the works in the SAC by 3 to 4ha. - 2.4.12 The final measure is significant in the context of the assessment of alternative solutions and the compensation package because, although the grid connection is associated with the project, it does not form part of the Proposed Development for which consent is being sought here.
 Nevertheless, the Developer sought to reduce harm to the Ness Woods SAC as far as possible and commissioned an assessment of alternatives to laying the cable in the SAC.
 The outcomes of which were: - Cable in Loch Ness laying a cable in Loch Ness, rather than in the ground in the SAC, would have no impact on the SAC.
 However, this option is not technically feasible to achieve due to the significant depth of Loch Ness (>200m), access restrictions (including issues associated with accessibility for the marine cable installation equipment), and the high risk of delay to project delivery. - Overhead line connecting to the grid via an overhead line would be challenging but, in theory, technically feasible and could reduce the land take in the SAC by 2.7ha.
 However, the visual impact would be considerable and likely unacceptable.
-In addition, based on the working assumption that a 30m wide clear corridor would be required under the overhead line for permanent support tower foundations and safe cable operation distances, this gain may not be realised. - Follow the existing track route following the existing estate track route for the connection to the grid would be challenging but, in theory, technically feasible and could reduce the land take in the SAC by up to 1.98ha.
-However, the requirement
+In addition, based on the working assumption that a 30m wide clear corridor would be required under the overhead line for permanent support tower foundations and safe cable operation distances, this gain may not be realised.

-17 This includes committing to delivering some of the larger equipment to the lower reservoir works site by boat.
+&lt;sup>18 This includes committing to delivering some of the larger equipment to the lower reservoir works site by boat.

-18 There is a short section of the track in the SAC which is at a 12% gradient.
+&lt;sup>19 There is a short section of the track in the SAC which is at a 12% gradient.
 This is permissible in this case because it has 6% relief either side.
 All other lengths of the proposed track do not exceed a 10% gradient.

-19 It has been assumed that the fill area requirements to support the access track would have a 1:3 (height to length) ratio.
+&lt;sup>20 It has been assumed that the fill area requirements to support the access track would have a 1:3 (height to length) ratio.
 This could be optimised (to a steeper gradient and smaller footprint) further during the detailed design phase, based on the results of the ground investigations.